KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 #
 # 🔴 The Lists 🔴

-Blocklists that are merged for enhanced protection, deduplicated, then converted into
+Blocklists that are merged for enhanced protection, then converted to various syntaxes
 ```
 !
 AdBlock Syntax:
 ||domain.tld^